-Jasveen Chugh and Hakim Yadi, PA experts in healthcare consulting, look at the role of patient empowered social networks in the future of healthcare provision.
+Jasveen Chugh, PA expert in healthcare consulting, look at the role of patient empowered social networks in the future of healthcare provision.

 Social media is here to stay; patients are increasingly utilising information from this channel to better manage their own health.